MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-physicaldisk.md

 ```

 ### -Description
-Specifies a description.
-The cmdlet gets the physical disks that contain the description.
+Gets the physical disks that contain the specified description.
-You can use wildcard characters to enter a description pattern.
+Enter a description or use wildcard characters to enter a description pattern.

 ```yaml
 Type: String